*2 positions available, and a cover letter is required.*

 - Perform other related duties as required.

-- Post-secondary degree in Social Sciences, Environmental Sciences or related field plus three (3) years of relevant work experience.
+- Post-secondary degree in Social Sciences, Environmental Sciences or related field plus up to 3 years of relevant work experience.

 - May consider alternate combinations of education and relevant work experience.

 - Experience with First Nations consultation and negotiations processes an asset